-- 1. Each student is expected to take tests as scheduled.
+- Each student is expected to take tests as scheduled.
 No test will be given before the scheduled date and time.
-Unless otherwise instructed, students may not copy exam items or use any electronic devices to record tests. - 2.
+Unless otherwise instructed, students may not copy exam items or use any electronic devices to record tests.
+78% is the passing Standard in the vocational nursing program with no grade rounding for tests, Assignments or final grades. - 2.
 All class and clinical assignments are due on appointed dates at the designated time.
 Late classroom assignments due to absences will be accepted upon the student's first return to campus and 15 points will be deducted.
 Other late assignments will not be accepted.
-The clinical instructor will determine deductions for late clinical assignments.
+The clinical instructor will determine deductions for late clinical assignments using the clinical grading policy.
 Failure to cite resources on class or clinical assignments may constitute plagiarism of the information used.